cchandre/pyhamsys/README.md

 The function *integrator*.`_integrate` integrates the Hamiltonian flow by one step.

-The function *integrator*.`integrate` integrates the Hamiltonian flow from the initial conditions specified by the initial state vector *y* using one of the selected symplectic splitting integrator *integrator*.
+The function *integrator*.`integrate` integrates the Hamiltonian flow from the initial conditions specified by the initial state vector *y* using *integrator*, one of the selected symplectic splitting integrators.
 It returns the value of *y* at times defines by the float, list or array *times*.

 Parameters:
   - chi : function of (*h*, *y*), y being the state vector.